dcrommie/walbrook/education/contributions.md

 There are two main types of contributions:

 * Concessional contributions, which are made by you or your employer and on which the contributor claims a tax deduction (before-tax contributions)

 * Non-concessional contributions, which are made by you and on which you do not claim a tax deduction (after-tax contributions)

 ## Concessional contributions

 The government offers generous tax concessions to encourage you to save for your retirement.

-Concessional contributions are tax-deductible contributions made to superannuation funds which comply with government regulations.
+Concessional contributions are tax-deductible contributions made to superannuation funds that comply with government regulations.
 If eligible, the contributor can use concessional contributions to reduce income tax payable on income or net capital gains.

 Concessional contributions derive their name from the lower rate of tax that is applied when compared with the company tax rate and personal marginal tax rates.

 Generally, concessional contributions are subject to a 15% contribution tax payable by the superannuation fund.
 Low-income earners may receive a tax offset.

 Legislation limits the concessional contributions which can be made for individuals by an employer, or by an eligible person for themselves, in any one financial year.
-You can find current contribution cap levels [here](https://www.ato.gov.au/Individuals/Super/In-detail/Growing-your-super/Super-contributions---too-much-can-mean-extra-tax/).
+You can find current contribution cap levels \[here](https://www.ato.gov.au/Individuals/Super/In-detail/Growing-your-super/Super-contributions---too-much-can-mean-extra-tax/).

 Unused concessional contribution capacity can be carried forward for five years, commencing 1 July 2018.
-To be eligible to use the carry-forward rule in a financial year, your total superannuation balance must have been below $500,000 at the end of the preceding financial year.
+To be eligible to use the carry-forward rule in a financial year, your Total Superannuation Balance (TSB) must have been below $500,000 at the end of the preceding financial year.
+You can find your TSB in the ATO section of your MyGov portal under Superannuation.

 ### Employer superannuation contributions